Things to Do in Yosemite Valley: The Ultimate Guide

 yosemite valley map

-San Francisco is the perfect place to begin your Yosemite trip.
+San Francisco is the perfect place to begin your trip to Yosemite Valley.
 With a bustling international airport, countless rental car options, and incredible tour companies, you can’t ask for a better home base.
-Plus, it is a beautiful city full of fun things to do and worthy of a vacation all its own!
+Plus, it’s a beautiful city full of fun things to do and worth a visit in its own right!

-Riding the public bus to Yosemite is a hassle with tricky connections, so if choosing public transport we recommend taking the train.
-You will need to take the Amtrak San Joaquin line and connect with a Yosemite Area Regional Transit System (YARTS) bus in Merced for the final leg into the park and on to Yosemite Valley.
-One benefit to this is park entry is included in the YARTS ticket price!
+Riding the public bus to Yosemite is a hassle with tricky connections, so if you choose public transport, we recommend taking the Amtrak train (San Joaquin line) to Merced.
+From there, take the Yosemite Area Regional Transit System (YARTS) bus for the final leg into the park and on to Yosemite Valley.
+One benefit is that park entry is included in the YARTS ticket price!

 The easiest way to visit Yosemite Valley is to take a tour.
-And tours come in all shapes and sizes for every schedule.
-If time is tight, hop on a one-day yosemite tour to take in the must-see sights with a seasoned guide.
+Tours come in all shapes and sizes to suit every schedule.
+If time is tight, hop on a one-day Yosemite tour to take in the must-see sights with a seasoned guide.

-If your schedule allows you more days to spend in the valley, consider a super flexible multi day tour.
-You can pick from one of our partner hotels, or take care of your accommodation separately.
-Either way, let us worry about the logistics of getting you to and from Yosemite Valley.
+If your schedule allows you to spend more time in Yosemite Valley, consider a multi-day tour with Extranomical.
+You can pick from one of our partner hotels, or book your accommodation separately.
+Either way, let us worry about the logistics of getting you to and from Yosemite Valley so you can relax and enjoy the experience!

 a couple standing at the tunnel view